ElhabashyLab/UID2TM/README.md

 Install TM-align as follows:
 > conda install -c speleo3 tmalign

-Find where TM-align is installed on your system and make sure the TMalign executable is available in your PATH in you bashrc file:
+Find where TM-align is installed on your system and make sure the executable is available in your PATH in the bashrc file:
 > vi ~/.bashrc

 Add the following line to the file, replacing /path/to/tmalign with the actual path to the directory containing the TM-align executable: